nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list persons
+1. User requests to list persons.
-2. CFG shows a list of relevant persons
+2. CFG shows a list of relevant persons.
-3. User requests to get emails of persons on the list
+3. User requests to get emails of persons on the list.
-4. CFG copies to the user's clipboard a list of all emails of persons on the list
+4. CFG copies to the user's clipboard a list of all emails of persons on the list.

     Use case ends.

 **Extensions**

 * 1a.
-User could also <ins>search for persons by name/tag/role... etc. (UC01)</ins>
+User could also <ins>search for persons by name/tag/role... etc. (UC01)</ins>.

   Use case resumes at step 2.